Dick Nash

+Biography

-He was born in Boston, Massachusetts and began playing brass instruments at ten.
-He became more interested in this after his parents died, and he was sent to Kurn Hattin Homes for Children in Vermont.
+He was born in Boston, Massachusetts, and began playing brass instruments at age ten.
+After his parents died, he grew more interested in music, and he was sent to Kurn Hattin Homes for Children in Vermont.
 At Kurn Hattin Homes, the first instruments he studied were the trumpet and bugle.
-His first professional work came in 1947 with bands like that of Tex Beneke.
-He served in the California National Guard from 1950 to 1952 and played for a band.
+His first professional work came in 1947 with bands such as that of Tex Beneke.
+He served in the California National Guard from 1950 to 1952, playing in a band there.

 After his discharge from the military, he went back to Boston, where he attended Berklee College of Music.
 He then joined Billy May's band.
-Later he became a first-call studio musician in Los Angeles, California.
-He was composer, conductor Henry Mancini's favorite trombonist, and was featured soloist on several Mancini soundtracks, beginning with Mr. Lucky and Peter Gunn.
+Later, he became a first-call studio musician in Los Angeles, California.
+He was composer, and as Henry Mancini's favorite trombonist, was featured soloist on several Mancini soundtracks, beginning with Mr. Lucky and Peter Gunn.
 Nash's trombone is featured on the Theme From Hatari! from the soundtrack for the John Wayne film (1962), Breakfast at Tiffany's (1961), and Days of Wine and Roses.
-In 1959 he played bass trombone on Art Pepper + Eleven – Modern Jazz Classics.
+In 1959, he played bass trombone on Art Pepper + Eleven – Modern Jazz Classics.

-His brother was the saxophonist Ted Nash and he has three children, Ted, also a saxophonist, Nikki, and Bill.
+His brother was the saxophonist Ted Nash (1922–2011) and he has three children: Ted, also a saxophonist, Nikki, and Bill.